1. How it Works

 To be eligible for the Child and Dependent Care Tax Credit, you should be able to answer yes to these questions:

-- Did you pay someone or an organization to care for your dependent so that you (and your spouse, if filing a joint return) could work or look for work?
+1. Did you pay someone to care for your dependent so that you (and your spouse, if filing a joint return) could work or look for work?
 Qualifying dependents are:

-- a spouse or dependent who cannot physically or mentally care for themselves.
+• a spouse or adult dependent who cannot physically or mentally care for themselves.

-- Did the dependent live with you for more than half the tax year?
+2. Did the dependent live with you for more than half of 2023?

 Take a short survey to see if you might be eligible for this or 30 other programs.